Saving a raptor’s nest of 50 years in a 100 year old Alstonia tree

 As requested by the village elder, I submitted a paper highlighting the importance of preserving the alstonia tree and the legality of protected species of avian wild life for the village family committee to deliberate upon.
 They decided on a positive vote.

 Today, I am pleased to say, whenever I visit this village, the iconic alstonia tree with the Changeable Hawk-Eagle’s nest remain intact and looking tall as much as my pride.
 My presence in the village is made welcomed by the calls of the avian wild, smiles and greetings from villagers and children crowding to peep into my scope.
-It is a warm and rewarding feeling.
-But for how long more is hard to say as developers have plans to turn this small pocket of multiracial village into a concrete jungle.

 I was just simply taken there at the right time, right place and for the right purpose by divine intervention or whatever that one would choose to believe.